numbas/editor-docs/source/upload-vle.rst

 .. image:: _static/images/screenshots/blackboard_edit.png

-The default options are usually fine, but you should make sure the settings under :guilabel:`SCORM availability` in particular are how you want them.
+The default options are usually fine, but you should make sure that the settings under :guilabel:`SCORM availability` in particular are how you want them.

 .. image:: _static/images/screenshots/blackboard_availability.png